stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 * Visibility is subjective, and limited to these key relationships
 * Deliverables are point-in-time static documents
 * Consultants get (partly) blamed for subsequent poor execution
-* Onselling additional work takes lots of time, energy and luck
+* Onselling additional work takes a lot of time, energy and luck

 ## Consulting Sales Future